olleholmgren/olles-quiz/README.md

 - Start over

+In my own opinion, there will always be people interested in geography and quizzes - so i have combined these two into a 100% functioning game with score counting.
+It can be used by the player for pure enjoyment but also a good way for a person to learn European capitals by heart.

+The main inspiration for doing this quiz is - of course - my own interest in geography.

 ## Intro page

 At the first page, player is welcomed to play the quiz and information about score counting is provided before starting the game.
 Everything is visible at first glance and very clear